-In Brent, 85.1% of adults identified as straight or heterosexual and 3.2% identified as LGB+.
-11.7% of respondents chose not to answer the sexual orientation question.
+• Statistics In Brent, 85.1% of adults identified as straight or heterosexual and 3.2% identified with a LGB+ orientation.
+The remaining 11.7% chose not to answer the sexual orientation question.
 Of all those who did answer the question, 96.4% identified as straight or heterosexual and 3.6% identified as LGB+.